basnijholt/nijho.lt/content/post/agentic-coding/index.md

 - **No session persistence**: Codex forgets everything, Claude Code remembers
 - **Context management**: Have to re-provide all context after accidental exits

-For a complex race condition bug, Codex with o1 gave me the most elegant solution.
+For a complex race condition bug, Codex with GPT-5 gave me the most elegant solution.
 But for day-to-day development where I need reliability, good UX, and the ability to resume work?
-Claude Code wins hands down.

 ### Why Not Copilot or Other "Cheaper" Tools?